Shivam09203/Web_Scraping/README.md

 # Web_Scraping

-This project implements the selenium and BeautifulSoup modules for web scraping.
+This project implements the Selenium and BeautifulSoup modules for web scraping.